Not sure where to begin on your website development process? Here are some tips we've collected to help guide you through it.

 Pick the best way to build and host your site

 We recommend a Content Management System (like Wordpress or Squarespace) for ease of use and maintenance.

 Keep in mind that the Volunteer will eventually hand the website over to you.
 Make sure you pick a tool you have the skills and capacity to maintain in-house!

 Expect to pay a monthly fee for hosting, upgrades, and widgets (these range from about $25-$50, and many tools offer nonprofit discounts).

 Work with professionals who have the specific skills you need

-- If you're not sure where to start, take our Website Readiness Quiz or ask us!
+If you're not sure where to start, just ask us!

 Designate a single point of contact for your volunteer

 Your Volunteer(s) can't build your site alone!
 The process will require coordination and support throughout.

 Make sure you have assets like your logo, software licenses, and a point person on hand to offer help.